QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

 The meanings of the symbols in tree diagrams are defined in
 {{?RFC8340}}.

-This document uses the YANG terminology defined in {{Section 3 of !RFC7950}}.
+This document uses the terminology defined in {{Section 3 of !RFC7950}} and {{Section 3 of !RFC8342}}.

+This document uses the following terminology in {{!RFC6241}}:

+ * configuration data

 Besides, this document defines the following terminology:

-Configuration Template:
+configuration template:
 : A chunk of reusable configuration data that
       could be applied to the configuration repeatedly, in order to simplify the delivery of network configuration and ensure the consistency of it.
-A configuration template may also be called "template" or "YANG template" throughout this document.
+A configuration template is referred to interchangeably as "template" or "YANG template" throughout this document.

 # Requirements {#requirements}

-This section describes the requirements that the Configuration Templates solution must satisfy.
-These requirements were all discussed in the Interim Meetings, and a rough consensus was reached on each of them by the participants in the meetings.
-A general theme of the Configuration Templates work is to come up with a "Minimal Viable Product" that is useful but not over-complicated.
-More advanced features could be considered as extensions in later drafts.
+This section describes requirements that the configuration templates solution must satisfy.
+A general theme of the configuration template work is to come up with a "Minimal Viable Product (MVP)" that delivers a baseline solution with essential functionality but avoids excessive complexity.
+More advanced features could be considered as extensions in future work.

 ## Defining and Managing Templates

-Templates can be used with any YANG module.
-They contain nodes of configuration data, and are stored persistently in the running datastore of the device.
+  Templates can be defined with any YANG module.
+They contain nodes of configuration data, and are stored in the running datastore of the server after creation.

-  A client can view and manipulate a template, including the configuration inside it, by manipulating it in the \<running\>
+  A client can view and manipulate a template in \<running\>.
+System may generate a template in \<system\> ({{?I-D.ietf-netmod-system-config}}).
-  datastore.
-In this sense, a template and its contents behaves like any other subtree of configuration.
+  In this sense, a template and its contents behave like any other configuration data.

 ## Applying Templates {#template-inherits}

-A template can be applied to zero or more nodes in the \<running\>
-  datastore.
-Each node can have zero or more templates applied to it, and the order they are applied is specified by the client.
-The order is important when determining the final intended configuration -- see the next section.
+A template can be applied to zero or more nodes in the running datastore.
+Each node can have zero or more templates applied to it, and the order specified by the client determines the precedence with which templates are applied within that node.

-  Templates can be applied at multiple points in the hierachy.
-The next section states the requirements when a node applies a template and it has an ancestor that also applies a template.

-  When viewing the \<running\> datastore, there is a mechanism to see which templates have been applied to each node, and in which order.
+  Templates can be applied at multiple nodes in the hierachy.
+When viewing the contents of \<running\>, there is a mechanism to see which templates have been applied to each node, and in which order.

 ## Producing the Intended Datastore

-The device's \<intended\> datastore is the result of combining all the applications of templates together with non-template config.
-This is called "expanding out" the templates.
+The server's intended datastore is the result of combining all the applications of templates together with non-template configuration (i.e., configuration explicitly created by clients rather than derived from applied templates) in \<running\> and \<system\> (see {{?I-D.ietf-netmod-system-config}}).
+This is called template expansion.

 The intended configuration inside a subtree is the result of taking the relevant contents of every template applied to the subtree's root